 Causes for Blacking Out

-How Common Is a Fainting Spell When Using Cannabis?
+How Common Is Fainting From Cannabis Use?

-The underlying biological mechanisms that are involved in passing out are very complex.
+Let’s see… How common is a fainting spell when using cannabis?
+Well, the underlying biological mechanisms that are involved in passing out are very complex.
 While sometimes the cause is evident, like having a lower blood sugar as a result of a hit of weed, at other times they’re unknown.

 As to the question of how common can fainting spells occur, the answer is unclear.
 There’s a chance that it can only happen once and never again, but fainting as a result of smoking weed can also be a common occurrence for some users.